 Photo Credit: Nikita Khandelwal via Pexels.

 Americans often dine with just a fork, a habit that puzzles many who are accustomed to using both a knife and fork at meals.
+I was indeed puzzled and would often end up grabbing a knife because that’s just normal?
+Ahah!
 This unique approach to cutlery simplifies the dining process but can seem odd to those from cultures that always pair the fork with its trusty sidekick, the knife.

 2. Inches Over Intuition